 Whatever the format, all of the information you provide in your pitch, no matter how long or short it is, should be relevant to answering the investor’s central question: Why should I invest in this venture?
 The pitch is not simply a compendium of information assembled so that investors can draw their own conclusion.
 Your job is to persuade prospective investors that your venture is the right investment for them.

-There is ample advice for promoting your strategy whether it’s pragmatic or idealistic, plain vanilla fix or thrilling new opportunity.
+There is ample advice for promoting your strategy – and how it will achieve your vision –whether it’s pragmatic or idealistic, plain vanilla fix or thrilling new opportunity.
 The most important thing is that you tap into people’s emotions.
 Jay Conger advises that an effective vision “will ensure emotional impact, particularly in terms of building a sense of confidence and excitement about the future.”

 Why should it matter how you frame your strategy?
 Simply put, visions must compete for the attention of the listeners – convince them in their hearts and minds that this is the vision for them.
 As you observe reactions from the intended audience, you change and adapt the vision.
 One can think of this competition in biological terms as Richard Dawkins does when he compares this struggle for attention and survival to what genes do in the biological world.